Gradient regularity for nonlocal double phase equations: Introduction

-The main goal of this paper is to resolve the open problem raised in \cite{DP19} by establishing interior $C^{1, \alpha}$ regularity for solutions to Eq. \eqref{main}, thus developing a regularity theory that parallels its local counterpart.
+The main goal of this paper is to establish interior $C^{1, \alpha}$ regularity for solutions to Eq. \eqref{main}, which resolves an open problem raised by De Filippis and Palatucci \cite{DP19}, thus providing a regularity theory that parallels its local counterpart.

 Our approach is influenced by the ideas introduced in \cite{Sil25} in the context of fractional $p$-Laplace equations.
 However, the techniques there for the fractional $p$-Laplacian cannot be directly applied to \eqref{main} due to the nonstandard ($p, q$)-growth and the mixed differentiability orders.
 To be precise, this nonuniform ellipticity, combined with such mixed orders, prevents the natural scaling properties inherent to fractional $p$-Laplace equations.
 Furthermore, addintional efforts are required to deal with the interaction between the structural exponents and the nonnegative coefficient $a(\cdot)$.
 To deal with this challenge, specific quantitative relationships among these quantities will be presented in the assumptions below.
 These assumptions are primarily motivated by Lemma \ref{lem3-0}, Lemma \ref{lem3-9}, Proposition \ref{pro7.1}, and Section \ref{sec5}.